krompaco/sendgrid-for-epi/README.md

     <add key="sendgridforepi:ApiKey" value="Usually.SG.followed.by.quite.a.long.string" />

 When using the Krompaco.SendGridForEpi.SqlServer package you have the option to use another connection string name than EPiServerDB.
-If not present or empty "EPiServerDB" will be used and two tables named SendGridForEpiMailQueue and SendGridForEpiMailQueueArchive will be created on startup if not already present.
+If not present or empty "EPiServerDB" will be used.
+Two tables named SendGridForEpiMailQueue and SendGridForEpiMailQueueArchive will be created on startup if not already present in the configured database.

     <add key="sendgridforepi:SqlServerConnectionStringName" value="MyOwnDB" />